 COBRA requires employers of 20 or more employees that offer group health coverage to offer covered employees and/or dependents the right to elect to continue that coverage at their own expense for 18 to 36 months, depending on their eligibility.
 Termination of employment is among these qualifying events and results in eligibility to continue coverage for up to 18 months.
-Please see Section XI, Unemployment Insurance, for a more detailed discussion of COBRA.
+Please see the Unemployment Insurance Section for a more detailed discussion of COBRA.

-Due to the Supreme Court same-sex marriage decision referenced in Section II, the definition of spouse under COBRA now includes same-sex spouses.
+Due to the Supreme Court same-sex marriage decision referenced in the Discrimination in Employment Section, the definition of "spouse" under COBRA now includes same-sex spouses.

-MINI-COBRA (MASSACHUSETTS)
+Mini-COBRA (Massachusetts)

 The Massachusetts Mini-COBRA law applies to employers of between 2 and 19 employees.
-Please see Section XI below for a more detailed discussion of Mini-COBRA.
+Please see Benefits Continuation Section below for a more detailed discussion of Mini-COBRA.